oliviawestmacottssw/SSW.Rules.Content/rules/appointments---do-you-know-how-to-reply-all-to-an-appointment/rule.md

 Reasons you might want to Reply All to an Appointment include:

 1. Continuing the conversation after a meeting
-2. Reminding someone about an upcoming meeting (especially if you know they have unwieldy calendars)
+2. Reminding someone about an upcoming meeting (especially if you know they have unwieldy calendars)​
 3. Getting more information before a meeting